PriceLab/TReNA-Legacy/README.md

  - clone this repository
  - install R 3.2.3 or later; RUnit 0.4.31 or later (see below)
+ - install the following solver packages:
- - install glmnet R package 2.0.3 or later
+ -- glmnet R package 2.0.3 or later
+ -- randomForest
+ -- vbsr
+ -- flare
+ -- lassopv
  - cd TReNA
  - R CMD INSTALL .
  - open an R session